mojaloop/ml-testing-toolkit/README.md

 ## 5. Usage

+After installation you can interact with the testing toolkit from either web interface or with a command line tool.

-After installation you can follow this [Usage Guide](/documents/User-Guide.md)
+For Web interface follow this [Usage Guide](/documents/User-Guide.md)

+For Command line tool follow this [CLI User Guide](/documents/User-Guide-CLI.md)

 ## 6. Rules